Macy Gray: Early life

-Gray attended school with Brian Warner (later known as musician Marilyn Manson) although they did not know each other.
+Gray attended elementary school with Brian Warner (later known as musician Marilyn Manson) although they did not know each other.
 She attended more than one high school, including a boarding school which asked her to leave due to her behavior.

 She attended the University of Southern California and studied scriptwriting.

 Musical career

 While attending the University of Southern California, she agreed to write songs for a friend.
 A demo session was scheduled for the songs to be recorded by another singer, but the vocalist failed to appear, so Gray recorded them herself.

 She then met writer-producer Joe Solo while working as a cashier in Beverly Hills.
 Together, they wrote a collection of songs and recorded them in Solo's studio.
 The demo tape gave Gray the opportunity to sing at jazz cafés in Los Angeles.
 Although Gray did not consider her unusual voice desirable for singing, Atlantic Records signed her.
 She began recording her debut record but was dropped from the label upon the departure of A&R man Tom Carolan, who had signed her to the label.
 Macy returned to Ohio but in 1997 Los Angeles based Zomba Label Group Senior VP A&R man Jeff Blue, convinced her to return to music and signed her to a development deal, recording new songs based on her life experiences, with a new sound, and began shopping her to record labels.
 In 1998, she landed a record deal with Epic Records.
 She performed on "Love Won't Wait", a song on the Black Eyed Peas' debut album Behind the Front.